hectorbarquero/university-COMP266/Unit 0/learningDiary.rst

 Get in touch
 =============

 I don't check my emails often.
-Connect with me on LinkedIn, or see what I'm up to on GitHub.
+Connect with me on `LinkedIn <https://www.linkedin.com/in/hectorbarquero>`_, or see what I'm up to on `GitHub <https://github.com/hectorbarquero>`_.